tfausak/cabal-gild/README.md

   ``` sh
   $ cabal-gild --input p.cabal --output p.cabal
   ```

+  If the output is the same file as the input and the input is already formatted, then nothing will happen.
+The output will not be modified.

   It is an error to provide a value for this option when the mode is `check`.